Frontify/fondue/packages/components/MIGRATING.md

 Changes:

+-   The `Dialog` should not be rendered conditionally anymore.
+It should always be rendered and the open state should be controlled by the `open` prop.

 -   The `Dialog` component now controls its open state internally by default.

-    -   You can pass in a trigger component as a child of `Dialog.Trigger` to control the open state.
+    -   You can pass in a trigger component as a child of `Dialog.Trigger` to open the dialog.

+    -   You can wrap an element inside `Dialog.Close` for it to close the dialog.

-    -   The `handleClose`prop was replaced by `onOpenChange`.
+    -   The `handleClose` prop was replaced by `onOpenChange`.
 Together with the `open` prop it can be used to control the open state externally if needed.

 -   The `Dialog` now provides multiple subcomponents.